Rush Limbaugh, the Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 In nations rich and poor, under all forms of government, as more and more of the world's population moves to urban areas in which children offer little or no economic reward to their parents, and as women acquire economic opportunities and reproductive control, the social and financial costs of childbearing continue to rise.

-In the U.S., the direct cost of raising a middle class child born this year through age 18, this according to the agriculture department, now exceeds 200,000, and it does include, does not include the cost of if the kid wants to go to college.
+In the U.S., the direct cost of raising a middle-class child born this year through age 18, this according to the Agriculture Department, now exceeds $200,000 and it does not include the cost of if the kid wants to go to college.

-Now the cost in uh in foregone wages can easily exceed one million dollars even for families with modest earning power.
+Now, the cost in foregone wages can easily exceed $1 million even for families with modest earning power.

 Meanwhile, although Social Security and private pension plans depend critically on the human capital created by parents, they offer the same benefits and often more to those who avoid the burdens of raising a family.